NinoFVal/HTML-CSS-Project/README.md

 #### The Landing page

-- The landing page will feature an image of a person practising yoga with a quote about yoga to show users at first glance what this site is about.
+- The landing page will feature a hero image that will promote calmness and yoga inspired quote to show users at first glance what this site is about.

 #### The Footer